Efficient Image Pre-Training with Siamese Cropped Masked Autoencoders: Method

 \section{Method}

 We propose a novel self-supervised method, namely \emph{CropMAE}, capable of learning valuable representations both from images and video frames.
 First, we create two augmented views ($V_1$ and $V_2$) of an input image ($I$) by randomly cropping, resizing and horizontally flipping the original image (Sec.~\ref{subsec:cropping}).
 Second, we patchify~\cite{Dosovitskiy2021ViT} both views $V_1$ and $V_2$ (Sec.~\ref{subsec:patching}) and mask~\cite{Kenton2019Bert,He2022Masked} an extremely high portion of the second view ($V_2$) (Sec.~\ref{subsec:masking}).
 Both views are encoded in a Siamese~\cite{Bromley1993Siamese} ViT encoder, with an additional positional embedding~\cite{Dosovitskiy2021ViT}.
 Third, a transformer~\cite{Girdhar2017Attention} decoder reconstructs a target image $R$ (Sec.~\ref{subsec:architecture}).
 The Siamese network and the decoder are trained by minimizing the L2 norm between the target $V_2$ and the reconstructed image $R$.
 After such pre-training, the decoder is discarded, and we use the encoder as a feature extractor on downstream tasks.
-With this setup, we demonstrate that meaningful data augmentations, in particular random crops, can provide meaningful information to pre-train visual encoders, injecting knowledge of motion and object boundaries.
-Figure~\ref{fig:cropmae_pipeline} illustrates the main components of our method.
+With this setup, we demonstrate that meaningful data augmentations, particularly random crops, can generate rich and useful object-centric representations for propagation tasks \emph{without} explicit motion. ~\Cref{fig:cropmae_pipeline} illustrates the main components of our method.